Arolsen Archives: Copies made available

 On May 21, 2019, millions of digitized documents were made available online.
+The Archives of the International Tracing Service were added to the UNESCO Memory of the World register in 2013.

 Other specialised archives

 Archives on the fate of prisoners of war exist in Geneva at the ICRC, Central Tracing Agency.
-Inquiries are dealt with.
+Inquiries are addressed.

 Other archives deal with missing Germans on occasion of flight and expulsion and with missing German Wehrmacht soldiers.
 German Red Cross searches for German missing persons except those who were prosecuted by Nazi regime.
 Kirchlicher Suchdienst has knowledge on population of former eastern regions of Germany.
 Deutsche Dienststelle (WASt) has the archives of Wehrmacht soldiers killed in action.
 German War Graves Commission has an online inventory of war graves.

 Controversy

 The ITS had been criticized before 2008 for refusing to open its archives to the public.
 The ITS, backed by the German government, had cited German archival law to support their position.
 The laws mandate a 100-year gap between releasing records in order to protect privacy.
 However, their critics argued that the ITS as such is not subject to German law.
 One accusation raised against Germany and the ITS by critics was that the archive was kept closed out of a desire to repress information about the Holocaust.

 Critics cited the fact that all eleven governments sitting on the International Commission of the ITS endorsed the Stockholm International Forum Declaration of January 2000, which included a call for the opening of various Holocaust-era archives.
-However, since the Declaration was made, there had been little practical change in the operations of the ITS, despite repeated negotiations between the ITS, ICRC, and various Jewish and Holocaust survivor advocacy groups.
+However, since the Declaration was made, there had been little practical change in the operations of the ITS, despite repeated negotiations among the ITS, ICRC, and various Jewish and Holocaust survivor advocacy groups.
 A critical press release from the United States Holocaust Memorial Museum written in March 2006 charged that "In practice, however, the ITS and the ICRC have consistently refused to cooperate with the International Commission board and have kept the archive closed."
 In early 2006, several newspaper articles also raised questions about the quality of the ITS' management and the underlying reasons for the existing backlog.

-In May 2006, the International Commission for the ITS decided to open the archives and documents for researchers use, and to transfer, upon request, one copy of the ITS archives and documents to each one of its member states.
+In May 2006, the International Commission for the ITS decided to open the archives and documents for researchers' use, and to transfer, upon request, one copy of the ITS archives and documents to each one of its member states.
 This took place once all 11 countries ratified the new ITS Protocol.
 On November 28, 2007, it was announced that Greece, as the last of the member countries, filed its ratification papers with the German Foreign Ministry.
 It was then announced that the documents in the archive were open to public access.